-Nolah doesn’t contain any fire-retardant chemicals and uses a fire-retardant sock that extinguishes the fire before it hits the foam.
+Nolah doesn’t use any fire-retardant chemicals.
+Instead, they use a fire-retardant sock that extinguishes the fire before it hits the foam.

-- the medium firmness is too soft
+- being too soft

-- adjustment time
+- having a long adjustment time

-For those who are dissatisfied, customer service aids in retrieving the mattress and return process.
-Customer service also has a live chat — which normally pings when you start surfing the site — and a phone number and email for contact.
+For those who are dissatisfied, customer service aids in retrieving the mattress and processing returns.
+Customer service also has a live chat, which normally pings when you start surfing the site, and a phone number and email for contact.

 When you receive your mattress, Nolah recommends you take it out of the box within 30 days.
 Nolah offers this information on how to unbox your mattress.

 All mattresses have a lifetime limited warranty.
 If the mattress is found to be defective, the company will replace or repair the product.
 But as always, be sure to read the warranty’s fine print.

-For the trial period, Nolah won’t pick up your mattress until 30 nights have passed since you received it, but you can keep the mattress for the trial for up to 120 nights.
+For the trial period, Nolah won’t pick up your mattress until 30 nights have passed since you received it.
+But you can keep the mattress for the trial for up to 120 nights.